rustls/rustls/CONTRIBUTING.md

 first makes it easier to infer the context/meaning of the function (compared to starting with a number of generic context-like types).

+#### Use `impl` where possible

+We prefer to use `impl ...` for arguments and return types when there's a single use of the type.
+Generic type argument bounds add a level of indirection that's harder to read in one pass.

 #### Validation

 Where possible, avoid writing `validate` or `check` type functions that try to